 - SOC 723: Modern Chinese Society

 My research centers on organizations, political economy, economic sociology and social stratification, especially where these areas intersect with education and healthcare in China, the U.S. and transnational context.
 Employing sociological insight and mixed methods, I study schools, universities and hospitals as organizations, and teachers, professors and physicians as occupations, as well as how education and healthcare impact social inequality and stratification.
 My book, The Fruits of Opportunism: Noncompliance and the Evolution of China’s Supplemental Education Industry, was published by the University of Chicago Press in October 2022.
 This book draws on the 40 years’ emergence and transformation of China’s massive supplemental education sector to shed new light on market formation, organizational change and China’s turn to market capitalism.
+It won the Honorable Mention of the Asia/Transnational Book Award, American Sociological Association (ASA) in 2023.
 Another book project I am working on, currently under contract with Cambridge University Press and near completion, explores the multifaceted process of China’s education internationalization.
 My articles have appeared in journals such as Socio-Economic Review, Higher Education and Global Perspectives, and have won awards from the American Sociological Association and the Society for the Advancement of Socio-Economics.